brendan-duncan/webgpu_inspector/README.md

   - WebGPU Inspector should be a tab in the Web Inspector window (**Develop / Show Web Inspector** or right-click on page and select **Inspect element**)
 - If you make changes to the WebGPU Inspector source
   - From Xcode, select **Product / Build** (**cmd-b**)
-- **Note**:
-  - Safari support is still a work-in-progress and has issues

 ## Usage